 Temporary Professional Worker

-Departments use the following forms to initiate a request for CGE assistance in preparing an H-1B petition for submission to U.S. Citizenship and Immigration Services (USCIS):
+Departments submit the following forms to the Office of the General Counsel to initiate a request for assistance in preparing an H-1B petition for submission to U.S. Citizenship and Immigration Services (USCIS):

-Departments should also notify the CGE when an H-1B employee leaves the university before the expiration date of a valid H-1B petition:
+Departments should also notify Leslie Crosdale when an H-1B employee leaves the university before the expiration date of a valid H-1B petition: